akilakasun1996/Rest/README.md

 # Rest
-This project is web service for inventory management.
+This project is a Restful Web Services for inventory management.

 DB name is restdb.

-sql file is in repo.

 devolped using java - jersey - JAX-RX